mustafabdelshafy/Assessment-_Automation-Exercise/README.md

 # Assessment-_Automation-Exercise
-This project automates the sign-up process on Automation Exercise
+This project automates the sign-up process on the Automation Exercise